E1pp/weave/docs/intro.md

 ```

 ### `ManualExecutor`
-`ManualExecutor` can be used to run tasks manually which can prove helpful with deterministic testing
+`ManualExecutor` can be used to run tasks manually which can prove helpful in deterministic testing
 ```cpp
 executors::ManualExecutor manual;